Operation Hope Not: Details of the plan

 The plan was very detailed; all activities were timed to the second.
 Churchill would be lying in state at Westminster Hall in the Houses of Parliament.
 From there he in his coffin would be taken by a gun carriage through the streets of London to St Paul's Cathedral, where the funeral service would be held.
 Inserted in the document was a precise map of the route of the entire procession.
 The procession was to pass through major locations relevant to Churchill's life, including St Margaret's Church, where he got married.
 The procession would be led by four Officers of Arms carrying the achievements of a heraldic funeral such as the spurs, crest, targe, and sword.
 The Earl Marshal with the heralds were to enter the Great West Door of the Cathedral at 10.49 a.m.
 The Queen's movement was also specified.
-Her Majesty would arrive at the cathedral from Buckingham Palace through Godliman Street to the left of the College of Arms.
+She would arrive at the cathedral from Buckingham Palace through Godliman Street to the left of the College of Arms.
 Seats were allotted for the royal family, Churchill's family, the Lord Mayor and family, members of the House of Lords, Foreign Office and privy councillors, ministers, Members of Parliaments, members of the Great Officers of State, judges and legal officers, Knights of the Garter, alderman and representatives of the City of London, members of the civil services, officers and staff of the House of Commons, members of the Royal Navy, members of the Army, members of the Royal Air Force, mayors, Colonial Office, Commonwealth Relations Office, Scottish Office, Northern Ireland Office, London County Council, Merchant Navy, Civil Aviation Authority, industry, the press, and representatives of organisations Churchill was linked to.